PipedreamHQ/pipedream/docs/docs/code/nodejs/managing-state/README.md

 ## Workflow counter example

-For example, if you'd like to set up a counter to count the number of times the workflow executes.
+For example, if you'd like to set up a counter to count the number of times the workflow executes:

 ```javascript
 export default defineComponent({